 PRP injections have been used to treat tendon, ligament, cartilage and bone injuries, as well as arthritis.
-Around the foot and ankle PRP is used for treatment of tendon and ligament injuries such as plantar fasciitis, Achilles tendon and ankle ligament injuries.
+Around the foot and ankle PRP is used for treatment of tendon and ligament injuries such as plantar fasciitis and Achilles tendinitis.

 PRP injections are not recommended for the treatment of infections or cancer.

 A small amount of a patient’s blood is drawn and then spun at high speed.
-The platelets are concentrated to contain three to five times the concentration of growth factors compared to normal human blood.
+The platelets are concentrated to contain 3-5 times the concentration of growth factors compared to normal human blood.
 This liquid is then injected around or near the area of injury being treated.
 Your doctor may use ultrasound or an X-ray as a guide for placing the injection.

-A physician may recommend a single injection or a series of injections based on the injury being treated and the patient’s initial response to the therapy.
+Your foot and ankle orthopaedic surgeon may recommend a single injection or a series of injections based on the injury being treated and your initial response to the therapy.

 Three to seven days after the injection, you may gradually return to normal physical activities.
 The return to full activity is determined based on your response to the therapy and the recommendation of your surgeon.